 Film Review: Ralph Fiennes in The Grand Budapest Hotel

-His latest offering is The Grand Budapest Hotel, a 1930s-set caper which tells the story of devoted concierge Gustave (Ralph Fiennes) who, along with lobby boy Zero Moustafa (newcomer Tony Revolori), becomes embroiled in inheritance tussles and a murder investigation after the death of his 84-year-old benefactor and lover ("I've had older", he quips at one point), Madame D (Tilda Swinton).
+Wes Anderson's latest offering is The Grand Budapest Hotel, a 1930s-set caper which tells the tale of devoted concierge Gustave (Ralph Fiennes).
+The film - a story within a story within a story - sees Gustave, along with lobby boy Zero Moustafa (newcomer Tony Revolori), become embroiled in inheritance tussles and a murder investigation after the death of his 84-year-old benefactor and lover, Madame D (Tilda Swinton).

 Fiennes, an underrated comic actor (see also In Bruges), is brilliant in the lead role, delivering Anderson's deadpan dialogue with relish and providing plenty of laughs along the way.
 Gustave is prissy and superior but ultimately very likeable.

 As with previous Anderson films, The Grand Budapest Hotel has been meticulously put together: each frame is impeccably detailed, decorated with the kind of sets, costumes and props that have defined his work.